When to Go to the ER if Your Child Has Asthma

 - if your child uses quick-relief medicines (also called rescue or fast-acting medicines) repeatedly for severe flare-up symptoms that don’t go away after 5 or 10 minutes or return again quickly

 - if there are changes in your child’s color, like bluish or gray lips and fingernails

 - if your child is having trouble talking

 - if the areas below the ribs, between the ribs, and in the neck visibly pull in during inhalation (called retractions)

 - if your child’s peak flow reading falls below 50% (which is in the red zone of the peak flow) and doesn’t improve after using medicine

 Planning can make trips to the ER less stressful for you and your child.
 Here are some tips to try:

 - Know the location of your closest ER.
-If there’s a children’s hospital ER nearby, go there and have the address and phone number readily accessible (written on the asthma action plan, for instance).
+If there’s a children’s hospital ER nearby, go there and have the address and phone number handy (written on the asthma action plan, for instance).

-- If you have other kids, try to make arrangements with a relative or other caregiver who can take them in an emergency situation.
+- If you have other kids, try to make arrangements with a relative or other caregiver who can take them in an emergency.
 But don’t let the lack of a babysitter delay your trip to the ER.
-Someone can always come to the hospital later to pick up your other children.
+Someone can always come to the hospital later to pick up your other kids.

-- Take a copy of your child’s asthma action plan or a note with the names and dosages of any medications your child takes to share with the medical staff at the ER.
+- Take a copy of your child’s asthma action plan or a note with the names and dosages of any medicines your child takes to share with the medical staff at the ER.